-In January 2017, I joined the Department of Social Policy and Criminlogy at the Open University, supporting the development of the OU's new BA(Hons) Criminology.
+In January 2017, I joined the Department of Social Policy and Criminology at the Open University, supporting the development of the university's new BA(Hons) Criminology.

 My main research interest focuses on the implications of national and international drug policies and practices.
 In particular, my work explores the links between socioeconomic inequality, consumer capitalism and young people's involvement in drug markets.

 I have a continued interest in alternatives to imprisonment, particularly in relation to community sentences, suspended sentences and Approved Premises.

 In addition, I have conducted research and published papers on the subjects of sentencing, deterrence, social media, serious violence between young people, and education for children excluded from mainstream schooling.